arsalan-anwari/openinfer/docs/oinf.md

 If HAS_DATA is 0, `data_offset` and `data_nbytes` are 0.

 Tensor data blobs are raw little-endian values in row-major order.
 BOOL tensors store one byte per element.
+BITSET tensors store one byte per element (u8 bitset value).
 Packed integer types (I1/I2/I4/U1/U2/U4/T1/T2) pack values into bytes, LSB-first within each byte (e.g., I2 packs 4 elements per byte).
 Scalars are encoded with `ndim = 0` and an empty dims list; they have a single element in the data blob.